mithatkonuk/Exchange/README.md

 TODO :

-	- Service side implement other functionalities both of provider
-    - Aspect needs log and ExceptionUtils , remove stringbuilder etc
-	- Api Doc
+	- Control all api side response and requests
+    - ExceptionUtils needs to be implement for controller advice
-	- Swagger
+    - Swagger for documentation - spring-doc
-	- in aspect side and also controller advice import logging
+	- Logger add into controller advice and also aspect
-	- centralize error logging ( file or elk)
+	- centralize error logging (elk or etc)